optimalisatie/exec.js/README.md

 ```

-Enhance performance when making many fetch requests by creating an exec.js container pool using `exec(poolSize)`.
-Alternatively, look at the Advanced Fetch example that keeps a container idle to respond instantly to new requests.
+Enhance performance when making many fetch requests by creating an exec.js container pool.
+Alternatively, look at the Advanced Fetch example that keeps a exec.js container idle to respond instantly to new requests.

 ```javascript
 // create container pool for performance